-Another entertaining activity to enjoy is a boat ride on Lake Maggiore, a huge lake, 40 miles long - the second largest of the Italian Alpine lakes after Garda.
+Another entertaining activity

+to enjoy is a boat ride on Lake Maggiore, a huge lake, 40 miles long - the second largest of the Italian Alpine lakes after Garda.
 The lake goes for many miles into Italy, to Stresa and the Borromean Islands, but you can just take a short boat ride for about 15 minutes across this little inlet of the lake to the village of Magadino.
 Boat traffic begins early to serve commuters, so you can go down to the lake and take an early morning ride.
 You get a nice view from the boat looking back at Locarno and can see how the village is surrounded by the mountains, with snowcapped peaks in the distance and the valleys beyond.
-There are some much longer boat rides available on Lake Maggiore of varying lengths to some of the nearby islands and villages, or further into Italy.
+There are some much longer boat rides available on Lake Maggiore: you could go for 3 1/2 hours if you wanted to travel to Isola Bella in the Italian part of the lake, near the town of Stresa, but that would be a full-day round-trip excursion.